appstronomy/objective-c-style-guide/README.md

 ## Image Naming

 Image names should be named consistently to preserve organization and developer sanity.

-They should be named as one camel case string with a description of their purpose, followed by the un-prefixed name of the class or property they are customizing (if there is one), followed by a further description of color and/or placement, and finally their state.
+* They should be named using initial caps for adjacent words.
+* Name components should be separated by dashes when there exists an element to both the left and right of the dash.
+* First, is an optional series abbreviation, such as `"b-"` or `"gadget-"`.
+* Second, is the component type in initial caps, e.g. `"Button"`, `"ViewBackground"`.
+* Third, is the class and or property name to which this image is associated, otherwise, a conceptual name.
+Always in initial caps.
+* Fourth, is the state of the component if applicable, e.g. `normal`, `selected`.
+This is always in lowercase.
+* Fifth, is an indication on whether this image is mean for stretching.
+If it is, it will have the suffix `bgs`, for *background stretchable*.

+[series abbreviation]-[component type]-[proper or conceptual name]-[state]-[bgs]

 **For example:**

-* `RefreshBarButtonItem` / `RefreshBarButtonItem@2x` and `RefreshBarButtonItemSelected` / `RefreshBarButtonItemSelected@2x`
+* `Button-Info-normal` / `Button-Info-normal@2x`
-* `ArticleNavigationBarWhite` / `ArticleNavigationBarWhite@2x` and `ArticleNavigationBarBlackSelected` / `ArticleNavigationBarBlackSelected@2x`.
+* `a-ViewBackground-HorizontalRule-bgs` / `a-ViewBackground-HorizontalRule-bgs@2x`

-Images that are used for a similar purpose should be grouped in respective groups in an Images folder.
+Images that are used for a similar purpose should be grouped in the same Asset Catalog folder.
+The Appstronomy Designer on the team will generally handle image creation and naming.

 ## Booleans